x-net-services/x-net-django-email-template/README.md

 ## Compatibility

 You can inline css to this HTML template with the [X-Net Email Inliner](https://github.com/x-net-services/x-net-email-css-inliner).
-We have test this HTML template in the following email client:
+We have test this HTML template with the following email client:

 * Apple Mail 13
 * Outlook 2007